collab-uniba/RequirementEngineering20/README.md

 ## Overview

 This package contains all the material used to conduct the study presented in the paper #88 "The Way it Makes you Feel.
 Predicting Users' Engagement during Interviews with Biofeedback and Supervised Learning" accepted at the Requirement Engineering Conference.
-During the study, users have been interviewed with questions concerning the Facebook platform wearing a wristband to collect their biofeedback.
+During the study, users have been interviewed with questions concerning the Facebook platform.
+During the interview, users wore a wristband to collect their biofeedback.
 After each question, user self-reported their level of engagement elicited by the question using a questionnaire.

 Specifically, the package includes the following files: